 The mission of the rehabilitation section is to rehabilitate injured, ill, or orphaned birds of prey.
-Annually the Southeastern Raptor Center takes in between 200 and 275 birds of prey from across the Southeast.
+Annually the Southeastern Raptor Center takes in 400 or more birds from across the Southeast.
 Birds are generally brought by members of the public, a network of Southeastern rehabilitators and educational facilities, and state and federal agencies.

 Once patients have finished the course of treatment, they are placed in flight aviaries.
 Sometimes it takes several months to be ready for release back into the wild.
-During this time, one or more flight evaluations are performed to determine if the bird can be released.
+During this time, multiple flight evaluations are performed to determine if the bird can be released.
 If the birds are non-releasable, the Raptor Center tries to place them in permitted educational facilities, if feasible.